tarcieri/revactor/README.markdown

 ========

-Revactor is an Actor model implementation for Ruby 1.9 built on top of the Rev high performance event library.
+Revactor is an Actor model implementation for Ruby 1.9 built on top of the [Rev](http://github.com/tarcieri/rev) event library.
 Revactor is well suited for developing I/O-heavy asynchronous applications that handle large numbers of concurrent network connections.
 Its design is largely modeled off of Erlang.

 You can load Revactor in your Ruby 1.9 application with: